-Indianapolis Photo or otherwise confer credit to the owner and thereby such conduct has disparaged the Plaintiff thus causing irreparable damage.
+26. Defendant have engaged in unfair trade practices and unfair competition in connection with its publication of the Indianapolis Photo, and that Defendant' publication of the Indianapolis Photo failed to designate the source of the stolen Indianapolis Photo or otherwise confer credit to the owner and thereby such conduct has disparaged the Plaintiff thus causing irreparable damage.

-27. Defendant DANIELS has permitted Purdue Extension to continue the infringing conduct which has caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.
+27. Defendant IU continue infringing conduct which has caused and is causing substantial and irreparable injury and damage to Plaintiff in an amount not capable of determination, and, unless restrained, will cause further irreparable injury, leaving the Plaintiff with no adequate remedy at law.